Vivian Rushmore

-Vivian Rushmore was an actress who had leading roles in several Broadway productions.
+Vivian Rushmore was an American actress who had leading roles in several Broadway productions.
 She was cast in Charles Klein's 1914 production The Money Makers.
 She played a fairy godmother in the 1912 Cinderella themed production The Lady Slipper.
 She played a screenwriter in The Squab Farm (1918).
 She portrayed Bernice Warren in The Girl in the Limousine (play) (1919).

 Munsey's Magazine ran a portrait of her in 1914.
 In 1921, Theatre Magazine included an image of her wearing a white chiffon outfit in character as part of a spread on fashion in opera.